Megan Thee Stallion Flaunts Round Rump In Black Thong: ‘Hottie Bootycamp’

 The comments section also filled up with thousands of emoji which included the crown, flame, and heart-eyed smiley face.

 Megan also showed off her famous behind in a recent social media share that landed on January 18.
 The “Hot Girl Summer” singer wore a Versace denim ensemble that highlighted her curvy frame.
-She teased that she was on set of a new music video, and boasted a large Chanel handbag.
+She teased that she was on the set of a new music video and boasted a large Chanel handbag.
 The upload brought in over a million likes, something not unusual for any of her posts.